sophielansweeper/embedded-workflow-builder-docs/docs/custom-code.md

 >
 > If the external package has its own dependencies that are not compiled in, or if the file that you loaded has its own `require()` statements, you will see errors.

-### Requiring built-in NodeJS modules
+### Requiring built-in Node.js modules

-You can also require built-in NodeJS modules, like `crypto` or `path`.
+You can also require built-in Node.js modules, like `crypto` or `path`.
-If the library you specify is built in to NodeJS, the client will _not_ reach out to a CDN, and will instead use the built-in module.
+If the library you specify is built in to Node.js, the client will _not_ reach out to a CDN, and will instead use the built-in module.

 ```javascript
 const crypto = require("crypto");